MRtrix3/mrtrix3/docs/reference/commands/afdconnectivity.rst

 Description
 -----------

-obtain an estimate of fibre connectivity between two regions using AFD and streamlines tractography

 This estimate is obtained by determining a fibre volume (AFD) occupied by the pathway of interest, and dividing by the streamline length.